We all know not to play with our food… unless it’s D&D and then all bets are off! Let’s put together a D&D Thanksgiving feast to fight.

-It’s almost Thanksgiving and whether you’re staying in and after you enjoy a long distance video chat meal with your family, you can switch zoom calls and take on all of the same foods you just defeated in the real world in D&D form with these Thanksgiving feast homebrews.
+It’s almost Thanksgiving and after enjoying a meal with your family, take on a completely different kind of battle with all of the same foods you just defeated in the real world as your party takes on these D&D Thanksgiving feast monsters.